 Reinvented in 2015 as a one-day celebration, the Portland Book Festival draws more than 100 authors each year.
 The largest celebration of literature and literacy in the Pacific Northwest includes an extensive book fair, large-scale events, smaller panels, on-stage conversations and readings, all held at and around the Portland Art Museum.

-On the day after Thanksgiving, thousands of people gather in downtown’s Pioneer Courthouse Square to see the ceremonial lighting of the spectacular 75-foot-tall tree and celebrate the official start of the holiday season.
+On the day after Thanksgiving, thousands of people gather in downtown Pioneer Courthouse Square to see the ceremonial lighting of the spectacular 75-foot-tall tree and celebrate the official start of the holiday season.
+Also starting the day after Thanksgiving is the Christmas Festival of Lights at The Grotto featuring nearly 160 indoor holiday concerts performed by many of the region’s finest school, church and civic choirs.

 Trade muddy trails for winter walks along the smooth, paved walkways of Portland's parks, then treat yourself to a warm mug of coffee or tea.